 Continuing parallel to Mugga Way the route climbs up approaching Davidson Hill, which provides great views back towards the city if you pause to take in the view.
 At the top, the route requires crossing Hindmarsh Drive – a dual-lane road that can safely be crossed with caution even at peak traffic periods.
 The gravel quickly recommences at an easy to find entrance to Mount Mugga Mugga nature reserve.

 The trails through Mount Mugga Mugga are the most technical of the route, including a short steep climb with loose rocks approaching the old quarry, a short single-track descent, and a rocky ascent to Isaacs Ridge.
-None of this is particularly challenging, but it is quite different to most of the rest of the route.
+None of this is particularly challenging unless it has been raining a lot recently (it can get muddy at the bottom), but it is quite different to most of the rest of the route.
 This part is, however, one that feels most “away from the city” and where on warmer days kangaroos can often be seen lounging in the shade.

 Isaacs Ridge is one of my favourite in-Canberra gravel rides as it offers 3km of rapid and mostly smooth gravel trail, allowing some attention to be devoted to the scenic views towards Mount Taylor and the Brindabella ranges, as well as the sweet-smelling pine forest.
 The trail benefits from judicious use of concrete in areas of water flow and on steep descents.
 Isaacs also has some single-track mountain bike trails, although these descents are only for the experienced.